PrinsGeryha/dante-squeezelite-bridge/README.md

 If running inside Proxmox, make sure the container or VM has direct access to the correct network bridge/VLAN.

-## One-command installer
+## Installer

-The recommended way is to use the installer script below as `install.sh`.
+The recommended way is to use the included `install.sh` script.

 It installs: